 If you would like further information on the screening programme, or heart disease, please visit the CRY website.
 We are also very happy to speak to you directly, or answer any further questions you may have.

-We have a virgin money giving page and you can find out more information on our upcoming events by following us on Facebook, Twitter and Instagram, just search for teambenhammond.
+We have a Just giving page and you can find out more information on our upcoming events by following us on Facebook, Twitter and Instagram, just search for teambenhammond.